AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Select [!UICONTROL **Save**].

 1. In the [!UICONTROL **Account created**] dialog, download the RSA or ed25519 public key, then select **[!UICONTROL OK]**.
 This is the public key that is used by Adobe to upload data to the SFTP server.
-(You will use this key in the following section, [Add the Adobe upload key to the SFTP server](#add-the-adobe-upload-key-to-the-sftp-server).)
+(You will use this key in the following section, [Add Adobe's SSH public key to the SFTP server](#add-adobes-ssh-public-key-to-the-sftp-server).)

 1. Repeat this process for each SFTP account you want to create.

 1. Continue with the following section, [Upload the public key to the SFTP server](#upload-the-public-key-to-the-sftp-server).

-#### Add the Adobe upload key to the SFTP server
+#### Add Adobe's SSH public key to the SFTP server

-The public key you just downloaded in Step 7 of the previous section is Adobe's **upload key**.
-This is a public/private key pair that is used by Adobe to _upload_ data to the SFTP server.
+The public key you just downloaded in Step 7 of the previous section is part of a public/private key pair that is used by Adobe to **upload data** to the SFTP server.

 You need to add this public key to the same `authorized_keys` file where you previously added your organization's download key (the one you generated in [Step 1: Generate your organization's download key and add it to your FTP server](#step-1-generate-your-organizations-download-key-and-add-it-to-your-ftp-server)).

-To add Adobe's upload key to the SFTP server:
+To add Adobe's SSH public key to the SFTP server:

 1. Connect to the SFTP server and log in, either by using your username and password or by using SFTP.